 Quick Tip: Perform a DIY home energy audit.
 This will reveal your insulation deficiencies, air leaks, and help you to identify the energy suckers in your home.

 Keeping Your Electricity Usage In Check

 Air conditioning will represent the lion’s share of your power bill during summer.
 However, other appliances can also use plenty of energy if left unwatched.
-Every property is unique, but the following devices tend to have a high consumption:
+In the event that electric rates spike, it’s an important habit to use less power at home.